Dropsource/monarch_site/README.md

 ## Deployment PROD

 We use render.com to host the production monarch_site.
 The production site deploys the contents of the `master` branch in Github.
+The monarch automation edits the master branch when it generates a new monarch version.

 Ask someone in the team for the contents of the `.deploy_hook` file.
 Then run:
 ```
 sh deploy.sh
 ```